 Six.
-Overview of Financial Status I.Condensed Balance Sheets and Statements of Comprehensive Income for the Most Recent Five Years II.
+Overview of Financial Status I.Condensed Balance Sheets and Statements of Comprehensive Income for the Most Recent Five Years Recent Five Years II.
 Financial Analyses for the Most Recent Five Years III.
-Audit Committee's Review Report of the Financial Statements for the Year Ended · 107 · 111 2021 IV.2021 Standalone Financial Statements V. 2021 Consolidated Financial Statements VI.
-Any Financial Difficulties Experienced by the Company or Its Affiliates in the Recent Fiscal Year and during the Current Fiscal Year up to the Date of Publication of Annual Report, and How Said Difficulties Will Affect the Company's Financial Situ ·115 ·186 Most of the Seven.
-Financial Status and Financial Performance Review Analysis and Risk Issues S I. Financial Status II.
+Audit Committee's Review Report of the Financial Statements for the Year Ended 2021 IV.2021 Standalone Financial Statements · · · · · · · · · · · · · · · · · · · V. 2021 Consolidated Financial Statements · · · · · · · · · · · · · · · · · · · VI.
+Any Financial Difficulties Experienced by the Company or Its Affiliates in the Most Recent Fiscal Year and during the Current Fiscal Year up to the Date of Publication of the Annual Report, and How Said Difficulties Will Affect the Company's Financial Situation 201 Seven.
+Financial Status and Financial Performance Review Analysis and Risk Issues I. Financial Status ·······265 II.
 Financial Performance III.
-Cash flow .266 IV.
-Effect Upon Financial Operations of Any Major Capital Expenditures during the Recent Fiscal Year Most ·268 V. Investment Policy for the Most Recent Fiscal Year, Main Reasons for Profits/Log Generated Thereby, Plan for Improving Investment Profitability, and Investment Planthe Coming Year s for VI.
-Risks and Assessments for the Most Recent Year and up to the Date of Printing of Annual Report VII.
-Other Important Matters of the Eight.
-Special Disclosure I. Information on affiliated companies II.
-Private Placement of Securities during the Most Recent Fiscal Year or during the Cu Fiscal Year up to the Date of Publication of the Annual Report III.
-Holding or Disposal of Shares in the Company by Subsidiaries during the Most Re Fiscal Year or during the Current Fiscal Year up to the Date of Publication of the Ar Repor IV.
-Other Supplementary Information V. Matters of Significant Effects on Shareholders' Interests or Securities Price Stipu in Subparagraph 2, Paragraph 3, and Article 36 of the Securities and Exchange Act III.
-Holding or Disposal of Shareholders' Interests or Securities Price Stipu in Subparagraph 2, Paragraph 3, and Article 36 of the Securities and Exchange Act III.
-Holding or Disposal of Shareholders' Interests or Securities Price Stipu in Subparagraph 2, Paragraph 3, and Article 36 of the Securities and Exchange Act III.
-Holding or Disposal of Shareholders' Interests or Securities Price Stipu in Subparagraph 2, Paragraph 3, and Article 36 of the Securities and Exchange Act III.
-Holding or Disposal of Shareholders' Interests or Securities Price Stipu in Subparagraph 2, Paragraph 3, and Article 36 of the Securities Price Stipu ecent nual ·282 ·282 lated
+Cash flow · · · · · · 267 IV.
+Effect Upon Financial Operations of Any Major Capital Expenditures during the Most Recent Fiscal Year ······268 V. Investment Policy for the Most Recent Fiscal Year, Main Reasons for Profits/Losses Generated Thereby, Plan for Improving Investment Profitability, and Investment Plans for the Coming Year · · · · · · · · · · · · · · · · · · · VI.
+Risks and Assessments for the Most Recent Year and up to the Date of Printing of the Annual Report VII.
+Other Important Matters·······273 Fight Charial Disalogues Eight.
+Special Disclosure I. Information on affiliated companies · · · · · · · · · · · · · · · · · · · II.
+Private Placement of Securities during the Most Recent Fiscal Year or during the Current Fiscal Year up to the Date of Publication of the Annual Report280 III.
+Holding or Disposal of Shares in the Company by Subsidiaries during the Most Recent Fiscal Year or during the Current Fiscal Year up to the Date of Publication of the Annual Repor IV.
+Other Supplementary Information282 V. Matters of Significant Effects on Shareholders' Interests or Securities Price Stipulated in Subparagraph 2, Paragraph 3, and Article 36 of the Securities and Exchange Act ···· 282